Muhammad-Fahad-Javed/Muhammad-Fahad-Javed/README.md

 ---

-## 🌍 Open Source Philosophy
+## 🌍 On Open Source

-I believe in building in public and contributing to the developer community.
-Open source is not just about code—it's about collaboration, learning, and creating tools that empower others.
-I actively participate in open‑source projects and strive to write code that is clear, documented, and welcoming to new contributors.
+I'm early in my open-source journey — right now that means building and documenting my own projects clearly enough that someone else could actually use or extend them.
+The next step is contributing to projects beyond my own, starting small: docs, issues, tests.

 ---